Summary of Safety Protocols

 Players and parents must wear mask and maintain social distancing during check-in.
 Players will receive a temperature check upon arrival.
 See your clinic confirmation email for more information.

-Each facility has its own regulations regarding parents staying in the building to watch the training session, this information is subject to change at any tie and will be shared in the pre-clinic logistics e-mail.
+Each facility has its own regulations regarding parents staying in the building to watch the training session.
+This information is subject to change at any time and will be shared in the pre-clinic logistics email.

 Players will have the opportunity to purchase a shirt, shorts and socks via soccer.com.
 More information will be provided in your confirmation email.